 Users could view Department Action Plans for each ministry, or they could view multiple plans grouped by theme.

-Each ministry's Departmental Action Plans were available in a single page, which made it easy to assess progress in a glance.
+Each ministry's Departmental Action Plans were available in a single page, which made it easy to assess progress at a glance.

 For each theme, officials from the Niti Aayog and ministries could view their joint progress toward quantitative targets.